sogilis/csv_fast_importer/benchmark/README.md

 First of all, we can notice that all strategies based on Rails' `create!` are very slow.
 Indeed, this strategy run each sql `INSERT` in a dedicated statement, and all ActiveRecord process (validations, callbacks...) is also executed.
 This last point could be very usefull in a Rails application, but is the main drawback when you look for performance.

+`upsert` could be more efficient with an id column in imported file (and a unique constraint in database schema), which is not the case here.
+To you some idea, duration would be divided by 2 :rocket:.

 ## How to execute this benchmark?

 - Start local PostgreSQL database